TobiasNickel/PocketbaseSidecart/README.md

 - triggers, execute code on pocketbase subscriptions
 - replication
 - upload/update files through UI to public (even zipped folders)

+**disclaimer:** This project is not affiliated with the Pocketbase Project.
+We just like and use it.

 Actually I wished these functionality would be build in to Pocketbase and maybe this project can serve as a prove of concept.